jharwell/sierra/docs/src/plugins/prod/render.rst

 To use:

+- Pass
+  :ref:`--project-rendering<src/plugins/prod/render:sierra-cli---project-rendering>`
-- Pass ``--project-rendering`` during stage 4 after running imagizing via ``--proc proc.imagize`` during stage 3, either on the same invocation or a previous one.
+  during stage 4 after running imagizing via ``--proc proc.imagize`` during stage 3, either on the same invocation or a previous one.
 SIERRA will take the imagized files previously created and generate a set of a videos in ``<batch_root>/videos/<exp>/<subdir>`` for each experiment in the batch which was run, where ``<subdir>`` corresponds to the ``src_stem`` of a configured imagizing directory.

 ..
 IMPORTANT::

    Rendering the heatmaps does not happen automatically every time as part of stage 4 because it can take a LONG time and is idempotent.
-You should only pass ``--project-rendering`` the first time you run stage 4 after having run stage 3 with ``--proc proc.imagize``.
+You should only pass :ref:`--project-rendering<src/plugins/prod/render:sierra-cli---project-rendering>` the first time you run stage 4 after having run stage 3 with ``--proc proc.imagize``.

 Examples